w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 triggered when scrolling past a certain position or into a given scroll range.
 These are also common on the web but they don't suffer from main thread jank and synchronous scrolling lad in the same way that scroll-linked animations do.
-This is becuase only their activation is tied to scroll position and and not their progress.
+This is becuase only their activation is tied to scroll position and not their progress.

 However, we found that in the vast majority of cases where a web author would want to do this, they would want to do it for a CSS transition (as opposed to a CSS animation).
 Unfortunately, it's not